 Each time I visit I discover something new, from the local artisans to the nearby oysters farms.
 It has always been famous for whale watching but it took me until recently to realize I could see puffins near Boothbay!
 While it is tempting to just stop for the night, there are so many things to do in and around Boothbay Harbor — both on the water, by the coast, and inland, that you really should stay for at least a weekend, if not longer.

 Visiting Boothbay Harbor is especially fun if you can time your trip to coincide with one of the town’s annual events, like April’s Fishermen’s Festival, or the more famous Windjammer Days in June.
 A visiting fleet of historic windjammer ships sail into Boothbay Harbor for two days of fun from parades (both street and boat), to tours and live entertainment, culminating in a fireworks extravaganza.
 (Learn what it is like to take a sailing holiday on a Maine Windjammer Cruise.)

 Spring also brings 35,000 tulips in bloom at the Coastal Maine Botanical Gardens.
 While winter is ushered in by the Boothbay Lights Festival, featuring a boat parade and fireworks, along with other festivities.

 While there may be something going on year round in Boothbay, Boothbay Harbor, and Southport, most visitors prefer to visit in the summer.
 Summer season starts getting into gear around Memorial Day, although you may still see some more limited hours during the week until later in June.
 The season quiets down after mid-October when boat tours and other places begin to shut down for the year.

 Things to do in Boothbay Harbor

-Whatever the season, you will find plenty of things to do in Boothbay Harbor, but these are the top attractions and activities not to miss.
+Whatever the season, you will find plenty of things to do in Boothbay Harbor, but these are the top attractions and activities not to miss, especially in the summer.

 Hop on One of Cap’n Fish’s Cruises